practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(E) Working with simple build tool to create a standalone program (Scala native) in Linux/README.md

 ## Start a Scala project

-Now open the Bash shell (Terminal) and set your working directory so that it will be **the parent directory of the later project root directory**:
+Now open the Bash shell (terminal) and set your working directory so that it will be **the parent directory of the later project root directory**:

 _$ sbt new_  # create a new Scala project; this command also creates the project root directory